 You can access this course by direct entry but it would also be suitable for you if you have some experience and need to formalise your qualifications.

-This is an exciting course delivered by experienced industry experts in a supportive and encouraging culture.
+This is an exciting course delivered by experienced industry experts in a supportive and encouraging environment.

 Our qualified trainer will visit you on-site at your placement to observe and assess this course.